SwissDataScienceCenter/renku/docs/tutorials/first_steps/03_add_data.rst

     will still be zipped in the proceeding sections.

-After we upload the file, we need to add the file to the RENKU dataset.
-Navigate back to the working directory and add the file to the ``flight-data`` RENKU dataset.
+After we upload the file, we need to add the file to the Renku dataset.
+Navigate back to the working directory and add the file to the ``flight-data`` Renku dataset.

 .. code-block:: console